 - You see someone committing a crime

 - You need to report an old crime

 - Someone is injured or ill

 - You see fire or smell smoke

 - You see anyone or anything suspicious

-- You think you see a drunken driver

-- You have knowledge of a chemical spill
+- You think you see a drunken driver - You have knowledge of a chemical spill

 Additionally, victims of stalkers or persons with protection orders against another party are strongly encouraged to notify the Cheyney University Police Department of the threat and to provide CUPD a copy of the protection order so that CUPD Officers may enforce it.
+More written information about Protection from Abuse Orders in Pennsylvania can be found at: Protection From Abuse.
+You can file this PFA in the Court of Common Pleas Family Division.
+Most Family Divisions have a system allowing you to file pro se (on your own), or through your attorney or the local legal services office.
+Contact: Pennsylvania Legal Aid Network, Inc.(800) 322-7572

 The Cheyney University Police Department also provides an anonymous reporting option for victims of crimes, who do not wish to be identified.
-Victims of crimes who wish to remain anonymous may obtain these forms via CUPD web site at Silent Witness.
+Victims of crimes who wish to remain anonymous may obtain these forms via CUPD web site at Anonymous Tip Line.